open-amt-cloud-toolkit/ui-toolkit/README.md

-# Quickstart: Add MPS UI Toolkit controls to WebUI
+# Quickstart: Add UI Toolkit controls to WebUI

-This  document shows how to integrate controls from MPS UI Toolkit into a create-react-app for testing or development.
+This  document shows how to integrate controls from UI Toolkit into a create-react-app for testing or development.
 -   How to create a new react app.
 -   How to add UI controls to react app.
 -   How to create bundles for each UI control